arc-ts/rndr/README.md

 Rndr is a small Ruby cli gem that provides a method of rendering discovered erb templates.
 Variables for use in template rendering can be used directly by providing a either a `yaml` or `json` file, or alternatively a directory may be supplied along with the variable merging strategy.
 Rndr supports both standard hash merges or recursive (default).

+In addition to supporting recursive hash merges, additional hash control options may be passed via the `--merge-opts` hash directive.
+This supports the available options as supported by the [deep_merge](https://github.com/danielsdeleo/deep_merge) gem.

 Paths can be ignored by either creating a `.rndrignore` file within the current working directly, or supplying a path to a desired ignore file.